shams-nahid/My-Docker-Study/.ignore.Blog/Docker Essentials: Single Container CI CD.md

 ### Enabling Hot Reload Using Docker Volume

-In the last section, we made changes in a file and the changes was not reflected in the container.
+In the last section, if we made changes in a source file and the changes was not reflected in the container.
 Now we will figure out a way to solve the issue without stopping, rebuild and restarting the container.

-A docker volume essentially a mapping of directory between host machine and container.
+A docker volume is essentially a mapping of directory between host machine and container.

-With docker volume, we can use the reference of local machine directory from the host machine.
-In this case, we do not copy the directory of the local machine in the container, instead, use the host machine directory by reference from container.
+With docker volume mapping, we can use the reference of local machine directory from the host machine.
+In this case, we do not copy the source directory of the local machine in the container, instead, use the host machine directory by reference from container.

 To use the volume mapping we need to use the followings,